JohnStuartPhil/p5test/README.md

 |    W  | YearRemodAdd     |  Remodel date (same as construction date if no remodeling or additions)   |    1950 to 2010    | no   |
 |    X  |  SalePrice    |   Sale Price   |   34,900 to 755,000     |no    |

+## Product Terms & Jargon
+TBC

+## Business Requirements
+1. The client is interested in discovering how the house attributes correlate with the sale price.
+Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
+2. The client is interested in predicting the house sales price from her four inherited houses, and any other house in Ames, Iowa.

+## Hypothesis and how to validate
+1. A
+2. A Correlation study can help in this investigation
+3.

+## The rationale to map the business requirements to the Data Visualizations and ML tasks
+A

+## ML Business Case
+1. Business Requirement 1: Data Visualization and Correlation study
+2. Business Requirement 2: Classification, Regression, Cluster and Data Analysis

+## Dashboard Design (Streamlit App User Interface)
+1. Page 1
+2. Page 2
+3. Page 3 etc